-Everything is larger than life at Costco, Sam’s Club and BJ’s Wholesale Club: product sizes, shelves, even the shopping carts.
+Everything is larger than life at Costco, Sam’s Club and BJ’s Wholesale Club.
+That includes product sizes, shelves and even the shopping carts.

 Whether you’re a family stocking the pantry on a budget or a soccer coach looking for post-game snacks in bulk, you can trundle some killer deals out the door.

 Yet we also have to remember that, like any other retailer, warehouse stores stay in business because they know how to part us from our dollars.